 Then, with all modesty I was told that this is their 'school' English.
 Once the Boers started to prosper, their children were packed off to - English - private boarding schools in Buenos Aires, which were deemed to provide better education than the local state provincial schools.
 And in the good old days when wool prices were still high (before the advent of synthetics), girls were sent to finishing schools in Switzerland and Germany, while the boys were sent to study agriculture in European institutes and universities.

 And yet the culture hasn't changed much in the family home in Patagonia.
 It's still Sunday church services, tea with Tannie Mina, singing Sarie Marais around the bonfires, braaing whole lambs - and, of course, the Boers' deep love for their land - their new land, their own land.

 By Vera Beljakova

 I owe gratitude for the opportunity to visit and live among the Boers to Aerolineas Argentinas' South African director Dr. Carlos Sosa, Optar's Angel Mercado and Carlos la Ruffa, and most of all to Dr Raul Coppa of INTA (Institute of National Technology Agriculture) and his oil-exploration geologist wife, who kindly invited me into their Sarmiento home and introduced me to the Boer farming community.
-All these were the good people who guided me in the right director, when I asked "Can you help me find the Boers in Patagonia?"
+All these were the good people who guided me in the right direction, when I asked "Can you help me find the Boers in Patagonia?"

 I flew from Buenos Aires to Commodoro Rivadavia, where I visited INTA that put me on the road to the Boer farmers.